 Excellent (if not the best) counter-attack character with many options.
 Is one of the longest reaches of the Critical Edges in the game and can easily be confirmed by throwing it into several single combos, which are easy to land at the start of the round even after winning Reversal Edge (if you don’t block or step side).

 Has great conditions of Lethal Hit and then the combo potential is immense.
 Much damage.
-The transformation of his soul truly shines; teleporting is great and the transformations of its transformation provide more opportunities for mix-ups and 50s.
-Base shape is good, but there are many movements that can be predictable.
+The transformation of his soul truly shines teleporting is great and the transformations of its transformation provide more opportunities for mix-ups and 50s.
+The base shape is good, but there are many movements that can be predictable.

 Easy to turn around Edge the usual low-attack spinning with the choreographed wind-up animation.
 The intelligent use of that ability is great when it lands, so that average Grøh players can be separated from the masters.

 Maxi is fitted with many quick natural guards and a host of other things that make him awesome.
 He is probably Reversal Edge’s best character in the game.

 His very mobile kit has many damage and good reach.
 Long combo chains that fuse seamlessly into others at times.